CANADA STOCKS-TSX set to open lower

-* ACQUIRED ANOTHER TWO UNSECURED NPL PORTFOLIOS IN ITALY Source text for Eikon: Further company coverage: (Gdynia Newsroom)

-Feb 17 Stock futures pointed to a lower opening for Canada's main stock index on Tuesday.
+Feb 11 Stock futures pointed to a lower opening for Canada's main stock index on Wednesday, with March futures on the S&P TSX index down 0.39 percent at 7:15 a.m.
+ET.

-The Toronto Stock Exchange's S&P/TSX composite index rose to its highest level in almost five months on Friday as robust oil prices helped boost the energy sector, offsetting a decline in TransCanada Corp after the pipeline company reported quarterly results.
+Canada's benchmark stock index eked out a small gain on Tuesday, with a broad but shallow rally mostly canceled out by resources stocks' retreat amid further oil price slips.

-Dow Jones Industrial Average e-mini futures were up 0.03 percent at 7:15 a.m.
-ET and Nasdaq 100 e-mini futures were up 0.16 percent, while S&P 500 e-mini futures were down 0.06 percent.
+Dow Jones Industrial Average e-mini futures were down 0.18 percent at 7:15 a.m.
+ET on Wednesday, while S&P 500 e-mini futures were down 0.13 percent and Nasdaq 100 e-mini futures were down 1.50 percent.
 (Morning News Call newsletter link.reuters.com/nex49s; The Day Ahead newsletter link.reuters.com/mex49s)

 TOP STORIES